hawtio/hawtio/docs/Configuration.md

     -Djolokia.policyLocation=file:///home/fuse/my-access.xml

 **NOTE** The parameter `restrictorClass` is already used in `hawtio-web/WEB-INF/web.xml` to implement role-based access control (RBAC) for Jolokia invocations.
-If you want to use your own Jolokia restrictor, make sure to extend `io.hawt.web.RBACRestrictor` to implement your own restrictor class.
+If you want to use your own Jolokia restrictor, make sure to extend `io.hawt.system.RBACRestrictor` to implement your own restrictor class.
 Otherwise, part of Hawtio's RBAC functions will be lost.

 #### More information